UMD: A Globally Connected University

 The Office of International Affairs is committed to increasing student access to international education opportunities, both at home and abroad.
-The OIA International Education Scholarship is a need-based scholarship awarded to students who enroll in one of OIA’s Global Classrooms courses currently for Winter 2023.
-Eligible students can receive up to the value of three credits of in-state undergraduate tuition ($1,212), based on financial need and funding availability.
+The OIA International Education Scholarship is a need-based scholarship awarded to UMD students who enroll in one of the Global Classrooms courses in winter and summer terms, or other select global learning opportunities.
+Eligible students can receive up to the value of three credits of in-state undergraduate tuition, based on financial need and funding availability.

 VIRTUAL CLASSROOM, REAL-WORLD IMPACT